“Adrenal Fatigue”/HPA Axis Dysfunction: Key Supplements to Boost Your Energy and Stress Resilience

 • Adaptogens: Herbs like ashwagandha, rhodiola rosea, and holy basil help balance cortisol levels and improve the body’s resilience to stress.

-• Ashwagandha: This adaptogen has significant impact on reducing cortisol levels and supporting adrenal health.
+• Ashwagandha: This adaptogen has a significant impact on reducing cortisol levels and supporting adrenal health thereby reducing stress levels and improving the overall quality of life.
+[PMC6979308]

 • Multivitamins: A good quality multivitamin can supplement the following: